nikhildev11/ETL-Project-final/README.md

 ## Visualization
 Use of the Germany Heat Map for Pollutants.twb Tableau workbook to visualize air quality data.
-Alternatively, export the cleaned data to CSV for use in Power BI.
+Export of the cleaned data to json file for use in Tableau License
-License
 This project is licensed under the MIT License.
 See the LICENSE file for details.